Skip to main content

 Step 5: Verify

 Check Fireflies.
-Your team now has access to 64 customer calls they couldn't see before.
+The team now accesses 64 customer calls previously unavailable.

-With full API access via MCP, you can build workflows like:
+With full API access via MCP, you can build workflows including:

-• Auto-organize by deal stage → Move transcripts to channels based on CRM opportunity status
+• Auto-organize by deal stage — Move transcripts to channels based on CRM opportunity status in Salesforce or HubSpot

-The pattern here isn't Fireflies-specific.
-If you need an MCP server for a tool that doesn't have one—or the existing one doesn't cover your use case—the AI Connector Builder can generate it from API docs.
+This pattern isn’t Fireflies-specific.
+If you need an MCP server for tools lacking one, or existing servers don’t cover your use case, StackOne’s AI Connector Builder generates it from API docs.

 Time investment: ~10 minutes to create, instant deployment via StackOne CLI.

-Output: A production MCP server exposing the actions you need.
+Output: A production MCP server exposing needed actions.

 1. Sign up for free for StackOne